WHAT ARE TRUSTEES?

 Trust barristers dealing with trust disputes are often required to make applications to the High Court on behalf of beneficiaries to remove and appoint replacement trustees.
 As any experienced trust barrister will advise you, the High Court has broad discretionary powers and the likelihood of success is very fact dependent.

-The Court has specific to remove and appoint replacement trustees where a trustee:
+The Court has specific power to remove and appoint replacement trustees where a trustee:

-• is a mentally disordered person within the meaning of the Mental Health (Compulsory Assessment and Treatment) Act 1992 or whose estate or any part thereof is subject to a protection order made under the Protection and Personal Property Rights Act 1988 (see also COURT’S POWER TO REMOVE & APPOINT WHERE TRUSTEE HAS INCAPACITY below);
+- is a mentally disordered person within the meaning of the Mental Health (Compulsory Assessment and Treatment) Act 1992 or whose estate or any part thereof is subject to a protection order made under the Protection and Personal Property Rights Act 1988 (more on this below),

-• is a corporation which has ceased to carry on business or is in liquidation or has been dissolved.
+- is a corporation which has ceased to carry on business, is in liquidation, or has been dissolved.

 More importantly, the Court has a broad discretion to remove and replace trustees where it is expedient to do so.
 So, for example, where a brother and sister were the trustees (and beneficiaries) under a will and the sister was living in the house which was the major asset of the trust and the brother wanted the property sold, the Court removed both the brother and sister as trustees and appointed a replacement trustee.